mystikonetwork/mystiko-circuits/README.md

 ## @mystikonetwork/circuits
-This package contains all zkSnark circuits written in Circom language.
+This package contains all zkSnark circuits of Mystiko.Network